-101) Histologically confirmed aggressive B cell NHL, including the following types defined by WHO 2008 ([Campo et al, 2011](#)):

-- DLBCL not otherwise specified; T cell/histiocyte rich large B cell lymphoma; DLBCL associated with chronic inflammation; Epstein-Barr virus (EBV)+ DLBCL of the elderly; or - primary mediastinal (thymic) large B cell lymphoma - transformation of follicular lymphoma to DLBCL will also be included
+- 1) Histologically confirmed aggressive B cell NHL, including the following types defined by WHO 2008 {[Campo 2011](#)}: - a) DLBCL not otherwise specified; T cell/histiocyte rich large B cell lymphoma; DLBCL associated with chronic inflammation; Epstein-Barr virus (EBV)+ DLBCL of the elderly;

-102) Chemotherapy-refractory disease, defined as one or more of the following:

-- No response to first-line therapy (primary refractory disease); subjects who are intolerant to first-line therapy chemotherapy are excluded - Progressive disease (PD) as best response to first-line therapy - Stable disease (SD) as best response after at least 4 cycles of first-line therapy (e.g., 4 cycles of R-CHOP) with SD duration no longer than 6 months from last dose of therapy or - No response to second or greater lines of therapy - PD as best response to most recent therapy regimen - SD as best response after at least 2 cycles of last line of therapy with SD duration no longer than 6 months from last dose of therapy - Refractory post-ASCT - Disease progression or relapsed \leq 12 months of ASCT (must have biopsy proven recurrence in relapsed subjects) - if salvage therapy is given post-ASCT, the subject must have had no response to or relapsed after the last line of therapy
+- i) primary mediastinal (thymic) large B cell lymphoma - ii) transformation of follicular lymphoma to DLBCL will also be included - 2) Chemotherapy-refractory disease, defined as one or more of the following: - a) No response to first-line therapy (primary refractory disease); subjects who are intolerant to first-line therapy chemotherapy are excluded - i) Progressive disease (PD) as best response to first-line therapy - ii) Stable disease (SD) as best response after at least 4 cycles of first-line therapy (e.g., 4 cycles of R-CHOP) with SD duration no longer than 6 months from last dose of therapy

+- b) No response to second or greater lines of therapy - i) PD as best response to most recent therapy regimen - ii) SD as best response after at least 2 cycles of last line of therapy with SD duration no longer than 6 months from last dose of therapy

+- c) Refractory post-ASCT - i) Disease progression or relapsed $\leq$ 12 months of ASCT (must have biopsy proven recurrence in relapsed subjects) - ii) if salvage therapy is given post-ASCT, the subject must have had no response to or relapsed after the last line of therapy
-103) Subjects must have received adequate prior therapy including at a minimum:

-- anti-CD20 monoclonal antibody unless investigator determines that tumor is CD20 negative, and - an anthracycline containing chemotherapy regimen; - for subjects with transformed FL must have chemorefractory disease after transformation to DLBCL

-104) At least 1 measurable lesion according to the revised International Working Group (IWG) Response Criteria for Malignant Lymphoma ([Cheson et al, 2007](#)).
-Lesions that have been previously irradiated will be considered measurable only if progression has been documented following completion of radiation therapy

-105) Magnetic resonance imaging (MRI) of the brain showing no evidence of central nervous system (CNS) lymphoma

-106) At least 2 weeks or 5 half-lives, whichever is shorter, must have elapsed since any prior systemic therapy at the time the subject is planned for leukapheresis, except for systemic inhibitory/stimulatory immune checkpoint therapy.
-At least 3 half-lives must have elapsed from any prior systemic inhibitory/stimulatory immune checkpoint molecule therapy at the time the subject is planned for leukapheresis (e.g. ipilimumab, nivolumab, pembrolizumab, atezolizumab, OX40 agonists, 4-1BB agonists, etc).

-107) Toxicities due to prior therapy must be stable and recovered to \leq Grade 1 (except for clinically non-significant toxicities such as alopecia)

-108) Age 18 or older

-109) Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1

-110) Absolute neutrophil count (ANC) \geq 1000/uL

-111) Platelet count \geq 75,000/uL

-112) Absolute lymphocyte count \geq 100/uL

-113) Adequate renal, hepatic, pulmonary and cardiac function defined as:

-- Creatinine clearance (as estimated by Cockcroft Gault) \geq 60 mL/min - Serum alanine aminotransferase/aspartate aminotransferase (ALT/AST) \leq 2.5 upper limit of normal (ULN) - Total bilirubin \leq 1.5 mg/dl, except in subjects with Gilbert's syndrome
+- 3) Subjects must have received adequate prior therapy including at a minimum: - a) anti-CD20 monoclonal antibody unless investigator determines that tumor is CD20 negative, and - b) an anthracycline containing chemotherapy regimen; - c) for subjects with transformed FL must have chemorefractory disease after transformation to DLBCL - 4) At least 1 measurable lesion according to the revised International Working Group (IWG) Response Criteria for Malignant Lymphoma {[Cheson 2007](#)}.
+Lesions that have been previously irradiated will be considered measurable only if progression has been documented following completion of radiation therapy - 5) Magnetic resonance imaging (MRI) of the brain showing no evidence of central nervous system (CNS) lymphoma - 6) At least 2 weeks or 5 half-lives, whichever is shorter, must have elapsed since any prior systemic therapy at the time the subject is planned for leukapheresis, except for systemic inhibitory/stimulatory immune checkpoint therapy.
+At least 3 half-lives must have elapsed from any prior systemic inhibitory/stimulatory immune checkpoint molecule therapy at the time the subject is planned for leukapheresis (e.g. ipilimumab, nivolumab, pembrolizumab, atezolizumab, OX40 agonists, 4-1BB agonists, etc). - 7) Toxicities due to prior therapy must be stable and recovered to $\leq$ Grade 1 (except for clinically non-significant toxicities such as alopecia) - 8) Age 18 or older - 9) Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1 - 10) Absolute neutrophil count (ANC) $\geq$ 1000/uL - 11) Platelet count $\geq$ 75,000/uL - 12) Absolute lymphocyte count $\geq$ 100/uL - 13) Adequate renal, hepatic, pulmonary and cardiac function defined as: - a) Creatinine clearance (as estimated by Cockcroft Gault) $\geq$ 60 mL/min - b) Serum alanine aminotransferase/aspartate aminotransferase (ALT/AST) $\leq$ 2.5 upper limit of normal (ULN) - c) Total bilirubin $\leq$ 1.5 mg/dl, except in subjects with Gilbert's syndrome

-- d) Cardiac ejection fraction $\geq 50\%$, no evidence of pericardial effusion as determined by an echocardiogram (ECHO), and no clinically significant electrocardiogram (ECG) findings - e) No clinically significant pleural effusion - f) Baseline oxygen saturation $>92\%$ on room air
+- d) Cardiac ejection fraction $\geq 50\%$ , no evidence of pericardial effusion as determined by an echocardiogram (ECHO), and no clinically significant electrocardiogram (ECG) findings - e) No clinically significant pleural effusion - f) Baseline oxygen saturation $>92\%$ on room air